antibland/starting_point/README.md

 ###Vertical Rhythm###

-Establishing a vertical rhythm at the outset of a web project immediately makes every bit of subsequent HTML more readable.
-Compass makes this pretty easy to set up and a good tutorial exists [here][3].
+Establishing a vertical rhythm at the outset of a web project makes your content much easier to consume.
+Compass makes this pretty easy to set up and you can read more about vertical rhythm [here][3].

 ###Responsive Videos and Images###